kevintcarlberg/icme-summer-workshop-mathematical-optimization-2023/index.md

 ## Pre-workshop Checklist

 **Step 1: Join the class Piazza**
-We will be using Piazza for questions and answers.
+**[NOTE: THIS NEEDS TO BE CHECKED!!!]** We will be using Piazza for questions and answers.
 Piazza will allow you to ask questions to the instructors before or during the class.
 Here is how to sign up:
 - Go to the [class signup page](https://piazza.com/stanford/spring2023/icmeswml).
 You should see a website that looks like the image below:
 ![Piazza Signup Page](/assets/img/piazza_signup_page.PNG)
 - **The listed term for the course is Spring 2023, which is incorrect.
 However, this is still the correct class** (there was a clerical error made when setting up the class).
 Join the class by entering in Class Access Code icme2023optimization.